Nicolas Cage: Interests

+Saturn Films

+Saturn Films is a production company referred to by one source as "the production shingle of Nicolas Cage" and often referred to as "Cage's Saturn Films".
+Michael Nilon has been referred to as Cage's "producing partner through" Saturn Films.
+Norm Golightly was president of the firm for twelve years, ending in 2009.
+In 2001, Saturn was referred to as "Intermedia-based", suggesting it was part of Intermedia, which was defunct as of 2006.

 Real estate and tax problems

-Nicolas Cage was once considered one of Hollywood's highest-paid actors, earning $40 million in 2009 according to Forbes, although he failed to make Forbes' Top 10 List in 2014.
-Cage had a Malibu home where he and Kim lived, but sold the property in 2005 for $10 million.
+Cage was once considered one of Hollywood's highest-paid actors, earning $40 million in 2009 according to Forbes, although he failed to make Forbes Top 10 List in 2014.
 In 2004 he bought a property on Paradise Island, Bahamas.
 In May 2006, he bought a 40 acre island in the Exuma archipelago, some 85 mi southeast of Nassau and close to a similar island owned by Faith Hill and Tim McGraw.
 He bought the medieval castle Schloss Neidstein in the Oberpfalz region in Germany in 2006 and sold it in 2009 for $2.5 million.
 His grandmother was German, living in Cochem an der Mosel.

-In August 2007, Cage purchased "Grey Craig," a 24000 sqft brick-and-stone country manor in Middletown, Rhode Island.
+In August 2007, Cage purchased "Grey Craig", a 24000 sqft brick-and-stone country manor in Middletown, Rhode Island.
 With an estate occupying 26 acre, the home has 12 bedrooms and 10 full bathrooms and overlooks the Atlantic Ocean.
 It borders the Norman Bird Sanctuary to the west.
 The sale ranked among the state of Rhode Island's most expensive residential purchases.
 Also in 2007, Cage purchased Midford Castle in Somerset, England.
-Shortly after selling his German castle, Cage also put his homes in Rhode Island, Louisiana, Nevada, and California, as well as a $7 million island in the Bahamas, on the market.
+Shortly after selling his German castle, Cage also put his homes in Rhode Island, Louisiana, Nevada, and California, as well as a $7-million island in the Bahamas, on the market.